 Research

-1. Quantum Communication;
+1. Quantum Networking;

-2. Quantum Network Emulation;
+2. Quantum Information Theory;

 B. Relentless Wireless Communications and Networks

-3. Wireless Network Coding (WNC);
+4. Wireless Network Coding (WNC);

-5. Optical Wireless Communication (OWC);
+5. Wireless Softwarization;

 C. Fostering Super Smart Society

-10. Cyber-physical Systems (CPS);
+7. Cyber-physical Systems (CPS);

-12. Internet of Things (IoT);
+8. Internet of Things (IoT);

-13. Packetized Energy Management (PEM); and
+11. Packetized Energy Management (PEM); and

-14. Smart Energy Network (Smart Grid).
+12. Smart Energy Network (Smart Grid).

-1. Quantum Communication
+1. Quantum Networking

 Quantum communication allows the transmission of qubit information from one node to another node over long distance.
 In order to exchange this information successfully, a fidelity guarantee of end-to-end entanglement connection should be established first.
 Second, how to select an entanglement routing path while utilizing the network resources efficiently as the preliminary stage of large-scale quantum network development.
 In this research topic, the classical error correction that employs redundancy, i.e., the repetition code is used to store the information multiple times is used in quantum communication to recover quantum information from errors due to decoherence and other quantum noise.
 Possible research topics are: